Pranav016/Pranav016/README.md

 # Hello, geeks!
-#### I am Pranav, currently in my Junior year with a major in Computer Science.
+#### I am Pranav, currently in my Junior year pursuing a major in Computer Science.
 I am a tech head and am constantly trying to learn about new technologies everyday.

 - 🌱 I’m currently brushing up DS-algo